chiroc/jquery-fastsearch/README.md

-#jquery-fast-search
+#jquery-fastsearch

-Front-end text search and highlight.
+Front-end text search and highlight in a single page.